 \subsubsection{Semi-supervised Learning}

-In practice, it is usually not very difficult to obtain at least a little bit of annotated data. \texttt{ADAN} can be readily adapted to exploit such extra labeled data in the target language, by letting those labeled instances pass through the sentiment classifier $\cp$ as the English samples do during training.
+In practice, it is usually not very difficult to obtain at least a small amount of annotated data. \texttt{ADAN} can be readily adapted to exploit such extra labeled data in the target language, by letting those labeled instances pass through the sentiment classifier $\cp$ as the English samples do during training.
 We simulate this semi-supervised scenario by adding labeled Chinese reviews for training.
-We start from adding 100 labeled reviews and keep doubling the number until 12800.
+We start by adding 100 labeled reviews and keep doubling the number until 12800.
 As shown in Figure~\ref{fig:semi-sup}, when adding the same number of labeled reviews, \texttt{ADAN} can better utilize the extra supervision and outperform the \texttt{DAN} baseline trained with combined data, as well as the supervised \texttt{DAN} using only labeled Chinese reviews.
 The margin is naturally decreasing as more supervision is incorporated, but \texttt{ADAN} is still superior when adding 12800 labeled reviews.
-On the other hand, the \texttt{DAN} with translation baseline seems not able to effectively utilize the added supervision in Chinese, and the performance only starts to show a slightly increasing trend when adding 6400 or more labeled reviews.
-One possible reason is that when adding into the training data a small number of English reviews translated from the labeled Chinese data, the training signals they produce might be lost in the vast number of English training samples, thus not effectively improving the performance.
-Another interesting find is that it seems a very small amount of supervision (e.g. 100 labels) could significantly help \texttt{DAN}.
+On the other hand, the \texttt{DAN} with translation baseline seems unable to effectively utilize the added supervision in Chinese, and the performance only starts to show a slightly increasing trend when adding 6400 or more labeled reviews.
+One possible reason is that when adding to the training data a small number of English reviews translated from the labeled Chinese data, the training signals they produce might be lost in the vast number of English training samples, and thus not effective in improving performance.
+Another potentially interesting find is that it seems a very small amount of supervision (e.g. 100 labels) could significantly help \texttt{DAN}.
 However, with the same number of labeled reviews, \texttt{ADAN} still outperforms the \texttt{DAN} baseline.